 - Level 100: Beacon of Faith OR Beacon of Virtue (dungeons)

-Currently, you will want to prioritise secondary stats as follows:
+Currently, you will want to prioritise secondary stats for the talent choices given above as follows:

 - Critical Strike;